GuanceCloud/datakit/internal/export/doc/en/inputs/python-profiling.md

 | -s, --subprocesses   | Whether to analyze child processes                                                                 | false                             |
 | -i, --idle           | Whether to sample non-running threads                                                       | false                             |

-py-spy-for-datakit can analyze the currently running program by passing the process PID of the running Python program to py-spy-for-datakit using the `--pid <PID>` or `-p <PID>` parameter.
+py-spy-for-Datakit can analyze the currently running program by passing the process PID of the running Python program to py-spy-for-Datakit using the `--pid <PID>` or `-p <PID>` parameter.

 Assuming your Python application is currently running a process PID of 12345 and DataKit listens at 127.0.
 0.1: 9529, use commands similar to this: